-- > Clean housekeeping surfaces of the patient treatment areas and instrument reprocessing area at the end of each session with a suitable clinical detergent, or when visibly contaminated. - Maintain the remaining housekeeping surfaces in the practice environment in a clean condition and clean them at least weekly, giving special attention to high touch surfaces.
+- > Clean housekeeping surfaces of the patient treatment areas and instrument reprocessing area at the end of each session with a suitable clinical detergent, or when visibly contaminated. - > Maintain the remaining housekeeping surfaces in the practice environment in a clean condition, giving special attention to high touch surfaces.
 Household cleaning procedures are sufficient for these areas.